Abdullah (film)

-Abdullah is a 1980 Indian Bollywood romantic drama film that was directed by Sanjay Khan.
-It stars Raj Kapoor, Sanjay Khan, Zeenat Aman, Danny Denzongpa in main roles, along with Sanjeev Kumar, Madan Puri, Sujit Kumar, Mehmood, Om Prakash, Kader Khan, Farida Jalal in minor roles.
+Abdullah is a 1980 Indian Bollywood romantic drama film directed by Sanjay Khan.
+It stars Raj Kapoor in the title role, with Sanjay Khan, Zeenat Aman, Danny Denzongpa in the pivotal roles.
+Other casts include Sanjeev Kumar, Madan Puri, Sujit Kumar, Om Prakash, Mehmood, Kader Khan, Farida Jalal in minor roles.
 The story was written by George Marzbetuny and Kader Khan wrote the dialogues.
 It was one of the most expensive Indian films at the time.

 Plot

 In an unspecified Arab country, Khaleel is a dangerous outlaw bringing terror to the land.
 Sheikh Mohammed Al-Kamal is a man of honour, who helps to protect people from harm and is asked by the government to help search for Khaleel.
 The quest to bring Khaleel to justice becomes a personal one for the Sheikh when his wife Zainab is injured during a bungled kidnap attempt by Khaleel.

 Abdullah is a devout Muslim who lives in a small hut in the middle of the desert, and looks after a well which provides water to thirsty travelers.
 One day a friend, Ameer, informs him that Khaleel had raided a settlement nearby, killing everyone except for Yashoda, a pregnant woman.
 Shortly thereafter, Ameer himself is killed, a mortally wounded Yashoda gives birth to a boy, names him Krishna, asks Abdullah to care for him, and passes away.
 Abdullah overcomes his fears of bringing up a Hindu boy, and looks after Krishna as his own son.

 One day Khaleel's magician informs him that he is going to die at the hands of Krishna.
 Just as the Hindu deity Krishna once slew Kansa, his maternal uncle, so also will Khaleel's life end at this Krishna's hands.
 Angered by this, Khaleel sets out to kill Krishna.
 He attacks Abdullah, abducts Krishna and readies to kill the boy to get rid of any threat against him.
 In response, Abdullah and the Sheikh set out to stop this and to deal with Khaleel once and for all.